 - Use soil to fill in low areas in lawns and landscaped areas where rainwater may collect and stand for more than seven days.

-Taking some simple precautions like the ones listed above will help diminish dangerous pests that can spread disease.
-Mosquito Joe can protect your family and pets by working to eliminate mosquitoes, fleas, and ticks from your property.
+Taking simple precautions like these will lessen the risk of dangerous pests that can spread disease.
+Mosquito Joe can be an added layer of defense for your family and pets by working to eliminate mosquitoes, fleas and ticks from your property.
 Call your local Mosquito Joe today for more information.